Loguru-AI/Loguru-CLI/README.md

   results.
 - Save and replay history.
 - Scan and rebuild index from your logs.
+- Markdown-based pretty-printing of LLM responses in your console

 > [!NOTE]
 > Currently supports filesystem-based logs only, with plans to extend support to more log sources soon.